 Juicers are flying off store shelves these days, and devotes claim amazing health benefits.
 Many have been inspired to join the juicing craze by the film documentary “Fat, Sick, and Nearly Dead,” in which an exuberant Australian spends 60 days traveling the U.S. talking to folks about what they eat and how they feel—while consuming nothing himself but fresh juice.

 I have to say, he looks transformed by the end of his trip.
-(You can see it on Netflix, or free on Hulu.)
+I want to look transformed.

 That information hasn’t dampened my enthusiasm.
 I’m not planning on existing exclusively on juice for six days, or sixty.
 I’m not drinking four or more quarts a day like some people, or giving up my personal idea of a well-rounded menu.